-This is the first part of an article which describes the outerwear and hairstyles of the peoples of the various Wheel of Time nations, but does not include weaponry or soldier’s armour and uniforms.
-The article was split due to its size.
-Part 1 contains the introduction and the costume of nations from the Age of Legends to Malkier and Part 2 contains the costume of nations from Mayene to Whitecloaks and Miscellaneous.
+This article describes the outerwear and hairstyles of the peoples of the various Wheel of Time nations, but does not include weaponry or soldier’s armour and uniforms.
 (Underwear is described in the Private Lives article).

 Why examine the costume?